Part III: Mindsets & Priorities

-You’re wondering how to do this?
-Well, that is a mystery in itself.
-That’s why Astro Teller, Head of Moonshots at X, sees himself as a culture engineer.
-In other words, as someone who tries to align the path of the emotional least resistance on the staff side with the company’s lip service — such as promoting failure and experimentation.
+You're wondering how to do this?
+That is a mystery in itself.
+That's why Astro Teller, Head of Moonshots at X, sees himself as a culture engineer.
+In other words, as someone who tries to align the path of the emotional least resistance on the staff side with the company's lip service — such as promoting failure and experimentation.
 Amazon embodied various attitudes here.
 For instance, it is not considered experimental or innovative if one knows from the beginning that it will work.
 It is also clear that decisions can usually be changed and are consequently not final.
-But, everyone should be aware of which mistakes are fine, because there are differences.
+Obviously, everyone should be aware of which mistakes are fine, because there are massive differences.

 Growth over Fixed Mindset

 Another point that concludes the learning aspect is internal reflection.
 It is critical to the growth of all of us even if it is not always easy.
 Only challenging one's own mindsets opens up opportunities for growth.
 Leadership needs to leave the comfort zone, experiment with new things and act as a catalyst for others.